madmachineio/docs/docs/tutorials/swiftio-circuit-playgrounds/projects/movingBall.md

 // Initialize the screen with the pins above. let screen = ST7789(spi: spi, cs: cs, dc: dc, rst: rst, bl: bl, rotation: .angle90)

-// Create an instance using the screen used to display graphics. let display = MadDisplay(screen: screen) let group = Group()
+// Create an instance using the screen to display graphics. let display = MadDisplay(screen: screen)

 // The size of the screen.
 var height = 240
 var width = 240

-// The original coordinate of the ball. var x = width / 2 - 1
+// The original coordinate of the ball.
+It's at the center. var x = width / 2 - 1
 var y = height / 2 - 1